Quorafind/Obsidian-Better-Order-List/README.md

-# Obsidian New Line Order List
+# Obsidian Better Order List

 - Support order list like this: